justinbt1/Multimodal-Document-Classification/README.md

 ### Multimodal Visual & Text Based Approach to Multi-Page Document Classification.
-MSc project investigating multi-modal fusion approaches to combining textual and visual features for multi-page document classification of documents within the [Oil & Gas Authority](https://www.ogauthority.co.uk/) (OGA) [National Data Repository](https://ndr.ogauthority.co.uk/dp/controller/PLEASE_LOGIN_PAGE) (NDR) using deep multimodal fusion convolutional long short term memory (C-LSTM) neural networks.
+MSc project investigating multi-modal fusion approaches to combining textual and visual features for multi-page document classification of documents within the [North Sea Transition Authority](https://www.ogauthority.co.uk/) (OGA) [National Data Repository](https://ndr.ogauthority.co.uk/dp/controller/PLEASE_LOGIN_PAGE) (NDR) using deep multimodal fusion convolutional long short term memory (C-LSTM) neural networks.
 This readme gives a brief overview of the project and the code in this repository, see the accompanying